RTEMS/rtems-docs/c_user/constant_bandwidth_server.rst

 The input parameter ``rtems_cbs_parameters`` specifies scheduling parameters of the server (period and budget).
 If these are not valid,``RTEMS_CBS_ERROR_INVALID_PARAMETER`` is returned.
-The ``budget_overrun_callback`` is an optional callback function, which is invoked in case the server’s budget within one period is exceeded.
+The ``budget_overrun_callback`` is an optional callback function, which is invoked in case the server's budget within one period is exceeded.
 Output parameter ``server_id`` becomes an id of the newly created server.
 If there is not enough memory, the ``RTEMS_CBS_ERROR_NO_MEMORY`` is returned.
 If the maximum server count in the system is exceeded,``RTEMS_CBS_ERROR_FULL`` is returned.